Key Generative AI Statistics and Trends for 2025 [as of May 28, 2025]

 AI Adoption in Comms - 60% believe AI will have the biggest effect on marketing communications, 25% see an impact on crisis communications, and 13% expect AI to influence PR.

-Across use cases, approximately 40% of respondents are still in the experimentation stages
+Across use cases, approximately 40% of respondents are still in the experimentation stages.
+Click here to download our prompt engineering guide and find new ways to enhance your Gen AI experimenting!

-When asked how prevalent the use of Gen AI is in their overall comms strategy - 23% said “very much so”, 44% said “somewhat”, 24% said “minimally”, 9% said “not at all”
+When asked how prevalent the use of Gen AI is in their overall comms strategy - 23% said “very much so”, 44% said “somewhat”, 24% said “minimally”, 9% said “not at all”.
+Click here to learn how to craft a winning Gen AI strategy for your comms teams.

 37% of respondents indicated that their organizations have built/created some custom/proprietary tool